Corgibyte/pizza-company/README.md

     testPizza.addTopping(new Topping("testB", 50));
     testPizza;
 **Result:**
-    Pizza{size:"md", [Topping{name:"testA", cost:25}, Topping{name:"testB", cost:50}]}
+    Pizza{size:"md", [Topping{name:"testA", price:25}, Topping{name:"testB", price:50}]}

 #### Description: Pizza.prototype.removeTopping(topping)
 Removes the given topping from the pizza.
 Topping must match both name and price to be removed.
-If topping is removed will return, otherwise will return false.
+If topping is removed will return true, otherwise will return false.

 **Test:** It should remove a given topping if it is on the pizza.
 **Code:**